What I Learned From One Year of Anonymous Blogging

 - Updating social media and online forum accounts where I had created user names as Diana

-- Any registrations (like to a conference …) where I listed my pen name next to my blog name
+- Any registrations (like to a conference …) where I originally listed my pen name next to my blog name

 - Any niche blogging directories that were joined over this timeframe